 An invitation from retired police commander and former Army paratrooper Patrick Fitzgibbons, MBA, MS, MA, who is Program Lead in our Shatterproof FHE Health program for first responders

-This award is a continuation of our Community Impact Award, which debuted last year and spotlighted individuals making a mental health difference in their communities.
-Read more on FHE Health’s 2024 Community Impact Award and Winner Roz Pichardo.
+This award is a continuation of our Community Impact Award that debuted last year and spotlighted individuals making a mental health difference in their communities.
+(Read more on FHE Health’s 2024 Community Impact Award and Winner Roz Pichardo.)
+This year we are spotlighting first responder agencies and departments that are making a mental health difference in their communities.

 Why Participate?